ourstudio-se/puan-python/docs/source/guide/tutorials/configurator.rst

     #    (variable(id='t-thirt-black', dtype=0, virtual=False), 1)
     # ]

 And we know did get the black jeans and got rid of our sweater.
+The reason for this is that the solution with jeans has 3 items whereas the solution with a sweater has 4 and a low number of items are more prioritized than a high number of items.
 If we change sweater prio to be higher than the jeans, we'll instead get the black sweater with another pair of jeans:

 .. code:: python